 It would be rare to find an Australian bathroom or kitchen that didn't contain household essentials made by Kimberly-Clark.
 Its facial tissues, toilet paper, paper towels and many other products are also commonplace in hotels, commercial office buildings, restaurants and cafes nationwide.

-As part of its commitment to a better future, Kimberly-Clark works with WWF to ensure that it sources the fibre used to make its tissue and towel products from Forest Stewardship Council (FSC) certified sustainable suppliers.
+As part of its commitment to a better future, Kimberly-Clark worked with WWF from 2011 to 2018 to source the timber-based fibre used to make its tissue and towel products from forests that have been certified as sustainable by the Forest Stewardship Council (FSC).
 The FSC label tells consumers that a timber or paper product is from a well-managed forest.
 Given the scale and reach of the company, this sends strong market signals to producers and consumers all over the world.

-While the journey to 100% FSC continues, Kimberly-Clark is an active member of the Australian chapter of the Global Forest and Trade Network (GFTN) and is working with WWF through the “Love Your Forests” campaign to promote consumer awareness of the FSC label and what this means to forest-dwelling species and communities.
+This work was carried out through WWF’s Global Forest and Trade Network (GFTN), which Kimberly-Clark Australia-NZ joined in 2010.
+In 2011, after Kleenex Family Care tissue products were awarded FSC certification, Kimberly-Clark and WWF launched the "Love Your Forests" campaign to promote consumer awareness of the FSC label in Australia and New Zealand, including what this means to forest-dwelling species and communities.

 Love Your Forests has not only increased our sales and market share but also contributes to the protection of forests by increasing understanding of FSC and responsible forestry.

-Jacquie Fegent-McGeachie, Director of Corporate Affairs and Sustainability at Kimberly-Clark Australia and New Zealand
+Jacquie Fegent-McGeachie, FORMER Director of Corporate Affairs and Sustainability at Kimberly-Clark Australia and New Zealand

 Managing timber for sustainable use helps to protect valuable forest habitats as well as minimising impacts associated with climate change.
 The FSC mark provides consumers with a simple means of identifying products that use wood fibre from responsibly managed sources.